 If you are already talking to an insurance company about a claim related to the loss of a loved one or if you have questions about giving a statement to a claims adjuster or documents someone is asking you to sign, I can help.

-A FREE consultation can provide you with peace of mind.
-Merry Fountain will personally ensure you understand your rights and the legal consequences of your decisions.
+FREE consultation can provide you with peace of mind.
+Indianapolis personal injury attorney Merry Fountain will personally ensure you understand your rights and the legal consequences of your decisions.

 People can sustain fatal injuries in many—including in completely accidental and unpreventable— ways.
 In some situations, the deceased may have partially caused the accident.
 In many cases, however, another party incurs liability for the accident and the resulting death.